Several killed as new footbridge falls onto Florida highway

 Casualty numbers unclear after newly installed facility collapses onto vehicles

-Emergency crews search for victims at the scene of a collapsed pedestrian bridge at Florida International University in Miami, Florida, on Thursday.
-Videograb: WTVJ-NBC/Reuters
+The collapsed pedestrian bridge at Florida International University, west of Miami, Florida, on Thursday.
+Photograph: Cristobal Herrera/EPA

 A new pedestrian bridge collapsed onto a road at a Miami-area college, crushing at least five vehicles under massive slabs and killing several people, authorities said.

-Florida Highway Patrol Lt Alejandro Camacho told CBS News that there were “several fatalities”.
+Florida Highway Patrol’s Lt Alejandro Camacho told CBS News that there were “several fatalities”.

 Miami-Dade Fire Rescue tweeted that “multiple” people were injured when the Florida International University (FIU) bridge collapsed.